Recovering from Addiction

 - Aftercare and ongoing support: Recovery is an ongoing process, and addiction recovery programs should provide aftercare and ongoing support to help people maintain sobriety and prevent relapse.
 This may include ongoing therapy, support group meetings, and regular check-ins with a healthcare provider.

-Addiction is a chronic treatable disorder and can be successfully managed.
+Addiction is a chronic but treatable disorder and can be successfully managed.
 Recovery is not a cure.
 It is an opportunity to change deeply rooted behaviors to avoid relapse.
 Treatment can enable the individual to reclaim control of their lives, lead a productive life and counter the disruptive effects of addiction on their brain and behaviors.